Tunneling-related electron spin relaxation in self-assembled quantum-dot molecules: Conclusions

 \section{Conclusions}

-We have investigated theoretically the electron confined in a self-assembled double QD system and presented the calculated rates of tunneling transition with simultaneous spin flip as compared to the spin-preserving process.
-Using a multiband $\kp$ theory and including the coupling to acoustic phonons with all leading-order spin-perturbing effects included, we have calculated the electron states, and the rates of transitions between them.
+We have theoretically investigated the electron confined in a self-assembled double QD system and presented the calculated rates of tunneling transition with a simultaneous spin-flip as compared to the spin-preserving process.
+Using a multiband $\kp$ theory and including the coupling to acoustic phonons with all leading-order spin-perturbing effects included, we have calculated the electron states and the rates of transitions between them.
 By checking the dependence of the investigated spin-flip tunneling rate on external fields, we have determined that it can reach \SI{1}{\percent} of the spin-preserving one for an idealized structure, which may be further increased with structural asymmetry.
 Most importantly, the rate does not vanish even at $B\mathbin{\to}{0}$.
-Our theoretical framework allowed us to selectively turn on various spin-mixing terms both in kinetic-energy and interaction Hamiltonians, so we could assess the relative contribution of individual spin relaxation mechanisms.
-Unlike the Zeeman-doublet case studied before, we have found that the Dresselhaus spin-orbit interaction is responsible for most of the spin relaxation in wide range of magnetic field magnitudes.
-At about $B\mathbin{=}\SI{\sim15}{\tesla}$, it gets surpassed by the interactions induced by the structural shear strain, which, via the effective conduction-band description, may be understood as corrections to the electron $g$-factor.
-Considering the morphology of realistic self-assembled quantum-dot molecules, we have learned that planar misalignment of the dots strongly enhances the low-field spin relaxation rate by over an order of magnitude for a typical sample geometry.
-Finally, we have shown that at nonzero temperatures the studied process leads also to the Zeeman-doublet spin relaxation for stationary electrons via virtual tunneling to the other dot.
-This provides a phonon-related source of spin flips at zero magnetic field, which crucially depends on temperature and may limit spin lifetime for carriers confined in tunnel-coupled structures.
+Our theoretical framework allowed us to selectively turn on various spin-mixing terms both in electron energy and interaction Hamiltonians, so we could assess the relative contributions of individual spin relaxation mechanisms.
+Unlike the Zeeman-doublet case studied before, we have found that the Dresselhaus spin-orbit interaction is responsible for most of the spin relaxation in a wide range of magnetic field magnitudes.
+At about $B=\SI{\sim15}{\tesla}$, it gets surpassed by the interactions induced by the structural shear strain, which, via the effective conduction-band description, may be understood as corrections to the electron $g$-factor.
+Considering the morphology of realistic self-assembled quantum-dot molecules, we have learned that planar misalignment of the dots strongly enhances the low-field spin relaxation rate by about an order of magnitude for a typical sample geometry.
+Finally, we have shown that at nonzero temperatures the studied process also leads to the Zeeman-doublet spin relaxation for stationary electrons via virtual tunneling to the other dot.
+This provides a phonon-related source of spin-flips at zero magnetic field, which crucially depends on temperature and may limit spin lifetime for carriers confined in tunnel-coupled structures.

-\acknowledgments{ We acknowledge support from the Polish National Science Centre under Grant No 2014/13/B/ST3/04603.
-Numerical calculations have been carried out using resources provided by Wroclaw Centre for Networking and Supercomputing (\url{http://wcss.pl}), Grant No.~203.
-We are grateful to Pawe{\l} Machnikowski for valuable discussions and advice. }